rajguru7/sys-set-up/README.md

 Files which should not be public will be transferred through external storage device or NAS/SMB/FTP.

+---

 **tldr**
 The tldr client installed using apt is not the official one.
 Also it has update issues.[[7]][7] It manually installs gh repo in ~/.local/share to update.
 Current apt tldr client is referencing master branch which has been moved to main.
 Will use pip to install as it is official.

+## Acknowledgements

+Thanks to @thePrimeagen for his youtube vides and the course on [frontend masters][https://frontendmasters.com/courses/developer-productivity/].
+Check out his set up at <https://github.com/ThePrimeagen/ansible>

 ## Learnings